FAQ: What do I need to know about transferring to SPU?

 What scholarships and financial aid are available to transfer students?

 SPU is committed to removing financial barriers for students who want to attend our nationally ranked, private Christian college.
-In 2021, we lowered tuition by 25% through Tuition Reimagined, and we offer Merit Scholarships ranging from $3,000 up to $12,000 for transfer students based on your cumulative college-level GPA.
+We offer Merit Scholarships ranging from $3,000 up to $12,000 for transfer students based on your cumulative college-level GPA.

 Here are a few of the scholarships available to transfer students: